-In this article, we'll take a look at the nutrition of lentils, can dogs eat lentils safely, are lentils good for dogs and what are the benefits, and are lentils safe for dogs to consume in any shape, form or amount.
+In this article, we'll look at the nutrition of lentils; dogs can safely eat lentils, lentils are good for dogs, and the benefits are lentils safe for dogs to consume in any shape, form, or amount?

 ALSO READ: Can Dogs Eat Buckwheat?